yzhanghf/JASA-TM-2022-0839/README.md

 * slurm: contains all Unity jobs, written for Slurm job queueing system
 * subroutines: contains subroutines

-# Functions implementing our method
+# Subroutines implementing our method

 Our method is implemented for the deterministic design and random design (J1):
 * Deterministic design:  Our_method_reduced_ustat_CI_deterministic.m